-If you are looking to earn maximum cash back on your trip to the supermarket, the Blue Cash Preferred® Card from American Express might be the credit card you need in your wallet.
+If you’re looking to earn maximum cash back on your trip to the supermarket in 2022, the Blue Cash Preferred® Card from American Express might be the credit card you need in your wallet.

-The card offers 6% percent cash back on grocery shopping done at select U.S. supermarkets for up to $6,000 in spending per year.
+The card offers 6% Cash Back on spending at U.S. supermarkets for up to $6,000 in purchases per year (then 1%).
 That can amount to as much as $360.
-It also gives 6% cash back on streaming entertainment services like YouTube TV, Hulu or Disney+.
+It also awards 6% Cash Back on select U.S. streaming subscriptions such as YouTube TV, Hulu or Disney+.

-Is all of that worth the $95 annual fee that is attached to the card in what is a competitive cash back credit card market?
+Is all of that worth the $95 annual fee ($0 intro annual fee for the first year) (see rates and fees) in what is a competitive cash back credit card market?
 That’s what Team Clark hopes to help you answer with this review.

 Table of Contents